-There are two styles of decision making, namely satisficing and maximizing.
+There are two styles of decision-making: satisficing and maximizing.

 The human experience of perfectionism has been placed into the limelight of psychology research over the years.
 Studies have focused on answering the questions of why, how and what causes people to pursue the quest for perfection (Bubic, 2015).

-In society, it is often thought that good decision making is when people strive for the best possible outcome which produces ambitious go-getters who reap great rewards for their efforts.
+Good decision-making often refers to when people strive for the best possible outcome, thereby promoting a culture of ambitious go-getters who reap rewards for their efforts.

-These people tend to rely on external influences such as upward social comparisons and thus experience regret and anxiety over what ‘might have been’ (Parker, deBruin, & Fischnoff, 2007).
+People who “maximize” tend to rely on external influences such as upward social comparisons and external validation, and thus experience regret and anxiety over what ‘might have been’ (Parker, deBruin, & Fischnoff, 2007).

-Polman’s (2010) study found that indeed, maximizers are better at decision making, but their experience of these outcomes are subjectively worse.
+Polman’s (2010) study found that even though maximizers are better at decision-making, their experience of these outcomes is worse.

-Maximizing has however been linked to a big problem…
+Maximizing has also been linked to a rising problem of perfectionism.

 Maximizers and the Link to Negative Perfectionism